Read all about the BEST ways to get from Chiang Mai to Pai.

 Can I Do The Chiang Mai To Pai Scooter Trip One Way?

-Most of the rental companies in Chiang Mai expect it to be a two way trip and that you’ll return the bike back to them.
-However Aya do allow for one way trips for an extra 300 Baht surcharge.
+Most of the rental companies in Chiang Mai expect it to be a two-way trip and that you’ll return the bike back to them.
+However, Aya does allow for one-way trips for an extra 300 Baht surcharge.

 Two of the best companies to go with are Mr Mechanic and Aya, our hostel also had many other options too and we booked through them with the bikes being delivered to the hostel.